 Sophos Home Free offers excellent real-time scanning and malware detection tools.
 The free version protects up to 3 devices and includes remote management and advanced parental controls, making it a great option for families.

 AVG AntiVirus for Mac is a simple but powerful antivirus program.
-If you’re looking for something easy and effective, this is what you want.
+If you’re looking for something easy and effective, AVG will be good for you.
 It won’t weigh your system down with anything unnecessary, and the real-time antivirus protection AVG offers is top quality.

 There are also lots of great scanning options to choose from.
 There’s a Deep Scan to check your entire system, a File Scan to check .zip files, shared folders, and external files, and a Mac Scan which checks typically vulnerable areas on your Mac where malware likes to hide.
 AVG also offers a PUA Scan (Potentially Unwanted Application) to check for things like spyware and adware.